JackKeogh/AssetHandler/README.md

 function checks if an instance of the asset handler exists and if not it creates one.
 It then returns the instance of the asset handler as a pointer.
 Example: </br></br>
 AssetHandler * assets = AssetHandler::getInstance();

+### Add a Texture.
+The function that adds a texture to the asset handler, loads the texture itself.
+It requires three parameters for it to work, two string values and one SDL_Renderer pointer value.
+The first string value works as tag, so that it can be referenced later by the getter function.
+The second string value is the file path for the image you want to load in.
+The SDL_Renderer pointer parameter is required to use the SDL function to load a texture.
+Example: </br></br>
+assets->addTexture("image", "Assets/image.png", renderer);